sdnetdemo/sdnetdemo.github.io/index.md

 ## Settings of Each Layer

 Layers are listed in order of precedence, from top to bottom.
+The last dimension may be different based on the duration of input speech.

 <img src="img\Network Settings.PNG" alt="Network Settings" style="zoom:100%;" />